open-craft/opencraft/documentation/howtos.md

 ## Configuring Ecommerce and Course Discovery

-By default, instances are not provisioned with either ecommerce or the Course Discovery service.
+By default, instances are not provisioned with either Ecommerce or the Course Discovery service.
 However, support is available to manually enable those services.

+Running Course Discovery requires a separate, persistent VM to be deployed to host ElasticSearch, for performance and deployment reasons.

 ### Ocim instance extra configuration